Green Flipper Tagged Gray Seal Pup, Muskeget Island, MA

 Several outbreaks of influenza viral infection in marine mammals have been documented in the last 30-40 years in New England.
 As recently as 2011, the marine mammal stranding networks in the New England area identified an unusually high number of Harbor Seal strandings, leading to the declaration of an unusual mortality event (UME).
 Further analyses pointed to the influenza strain H3N8 as the cause of this UME.

-The Runstadler lab at MIT moved from the University of Alaska in the fall of 2011 and has been involved in influenza surveillance research as a part of the NIH/NIAID supported CEIRS Center for Research on Influenza Pathogenesis (CRIP, Mt.
+The Runstadler lab at TUFTS moved from the University of Alaska in the fall of 2011 and has been involved in influenza surveillance research as a part of the NIH/NIAID supported CEIRS Center for Research on Influenza Pathogenesis (CRIP, Mt.
 Sinai).
 Their research is directed at understanding the natural history, evolution, and molecular biology of influenza virus in reservoir and non-reservoir species.
 In light of the notable history of influenza in marine mammals, particularly, but not exclusively in the Gulf of Maine, they are currently undertaking a multiyear long-term field and laboratory program for the continuing study of influenza in New England.

 The Runstadler lab has a particular interest in understanding if marine mammals are commonly exposed to, and regularly harbor, influenza virus.
 They are further interested in understanding the factors that allow for naturally circulating avian influenza virus to cross into mammalian species, such as seals, and to ultimately identify predictors as to which strains of virus have a high probability of making such a species switch.
 Furthermore, through this work they would like to better understand if influenza infection in marine mammals plays any role in the generation of mammalian transmissible viruses that could impact human public health.